top of page

 Why is Payroll Compliance such a “dirty” word for Small Business?

-There appears to be a substantial amount of background noise regarding the perceived potential costs to Small Business in response to Legislation which has been introduced into Parliament to extend Single Touch Payroll (STP) reporting to Employers with 19 or fewer employees from 1 July 2019.
-There is a fundamental issue that is getting lost in all the noise, PAYROLL COMPLIANCE.
+There appears to be a substantial amount of background noise regarding the perceived potential costs to Small Businesses in response to Legislation introduced into Parliament to extend Single Touch Payroll (STP) reporting to Employers with 19 or fewer employees from 1 July 2019.
+A fundamental issue is getting lost in all the noise, PAYROLL COMPLIANCE.

-Payroll is primarily about the requirements of the Fair Work Ombudsman (FWO) first and foremost, for the uninitiated means; paying employees in accordance with the applicable Award/Agreement which is getting the right rate, for the right effort, at the right time: then it’s about Taxation and Superannuation: then last but not least, Accounting.
+Payroll is primarily about the requirements of the Fair Work Ombudsman (FWO), first and foremost, for the uninitiated; paying employees in accordance with the applicable Award/Agreement, which is getting the right rate, for the right effort, at the right time; then it’s about Taxation and Superannuation; and last but not least, Accounting.

-This discussion shouldn't be about whether or not a business believes that they need a payroll solution because they only have a small number of employees, it should be about the need to ensure that all Businesses, irrespective of how big or small are fulfilling their legal obligations when paying their employees in using cost-effective payroll solutions.
+This discussion shouldn't be about whether or not a business believes that it needs a payroll solution because it has a small number of employees; it should be about ensuring that all Businesses, regardless of size, are fulfilling their legal obligations when paying their employees using cost-effective payroll solutions.

-Single Touch Payroll was introduced by the ATO to facilitate real-time reporting, rather than a once-a-year snapshot of Employees Taxation details, and to provide the ability for the ATO to be proactive with Businesses in assisting them to meet their Payroll obligations promptly.
-With this change also comes the added responsibility of entering into Payroll Compliance territory which is within the realm of the Fair Work Ombudsman.
+Single Touch Payroll was introduced by the ATO to facilitate real-time reporting rather than a once-a-year snapshot of employee taxation details and to allow the ATO to be proactive with businesses by assisting them in meeting their payroll obligations promptly.
+With this change also comes the added responsibility of entering into Payroll Compliance territory, which is within the realm of the Fair Work Ombudsman.

-Requiring how Employers pay their staff and report to Government is turning into a conversation, within some circles, almost akin to an impending doom that is going to send many Small Businesses to the wall, REALLY?
+Requiring how employers pay their staff and report to the government is becoming a conversation in some circles, almost akin to an impending doom that will send many small businesses to the wall, really?

 So what happens now?

-Currently many Businesses and not necessarily only Small Business, are not fulfilling their legal obligations when processing payroll.
+Currently, many Businesses, not only Small Businesses, are not fulfilling their legal obligations when processing payroll.

 "I don’t have to issue Pay Slips because I have an exemption!"